🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 Affective Commitment

-Continuance commitment
+Continuance Commitment

-Normative commitment
+Normative Commitment

-Employee Commitment Survey Objectives
+Primary Objectives of an Employee Commitment Survey

 The primary objectives of conducting an employee commitment survey include: